novalogica/hubspot-integrator-for-dynamics-365/README.md

 ## 🎯 Overview

 Our HubSpot Integrator for Dynamics 365 is designed to streamline and optimize your processes by enabling seamless data synchronization between Dataverse and HubSpot.
-Unlike standard offerings, our solution offers unmatched flexibility and customization, allowing you to sync any tables, standard or custom, and create custom mappings, supporting any data type columns.
+Unlike other offerings, our solution offers unmatched flexibility and customization, allowing you to sync any table, standard or custom, and create custom mappings, supporting any data type columns.
 Whether you need one-way or two-way synchronization, our intuitive interface ensures a quick and easy setup.

 ## 🌟 Key Features